darkares2/RasputinTMSwaConsultant/README.md

-# Telemedicin SWA Client
+# Telemedicin SWA Consultant

 This is part of the POC on Telemedicin.
-This part handles the client menu after a client is logged into the system.
+This part handles the consultant menu after a consultant is logged into the system.